dangmoody/HLML/doc/SSE.md

 1. Create and fill all data of the required input struct.
 	* All input structs follow the same naming convention: `sse_input_<function>_<vector>_t` (where `<function>` is something like `dot` and `<vector>` is something like `float4`).
 2. Create, or have ready, an SSE register to store the output.
-	* Some functions, like `normalize_sse`, output to an array of registers.
+	* Some functions, like `normalize_sse`, output to an array of registers because the result of a `normalize` function is a vector.
 2. Call the function of the same name with "`_sse`" appended on the end (For example: The SSE version `dot` in HLML would be `dot_sse`).

-Therefore, an example of doing the dot product via SSE in HLML looks like this (for X, Y, Z, and W components):
+Therefore an example of doing the dot product via SSE in HLML looks like this (for X, Y, Z, and W components):
 ```C
 #include <hlml/gen/hlml_functions_vector_sse.h>